amitjimiwal/JavaPrograms/README.md

 # JavaPrograms
-Programs you can practice while learning java as begineer
+Programs you can practice while learning java as begineer along with some basic syntax covered